SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

   Different projects will have different MVPs/skateboards.
 </details>

 The LIT Lab's [legal form maturity model](https://suffolklitlab.org/legal-tech-class/docs/legal-tech-overview/maturity-model/#quick-summary) is a framework for thinking about online guided interview MVPs.
 For interviews built for legal professionals, level 1.5 is usually enough.
 Interviews built for the general public should usually target level 2+.
-Levels 3 and 4 are meant for future iterations.
+Levels 3 and 4 are mostly meant for future iterations.

 An MVP can be as simple as a list of requirements.